We Explain the Entire Process to Start a Business in Singapore

 - Must have the ACRA-approved company name

-A private limited company in Singapore can have only one shareholder and the maximum number is 50 shareholders.
+- A private limited company in Singapore needs to have at least one shareholder.
+Also, the maximum number of shareholders is 50.
 100% local or foreign ownership are allowed in Singapore.

 - Must have one Company Secretary who is a Singapore’s resident.